JaakobJ/RepoUpYours/README.md

 # RepoUpYours

+Program with a GUI which uses database to store information about shows.
+The program:
+- Creates torrent a torrent out of the video file.
+- Creates a thumbnail out of the video file.
+- Gets mediainfo about the video file.
+- Uploads the thumbnail to imgbb and gets a link to the image.
+- Uploads the torrent along with all the information and thumbnail to a hosting site.

 Database is [src/main/java/RepoUpYours.db](https://github.com/JaakobJ/RepoUpYours/blob/master/src/main/java/upyours.db) .
 Database needs to be linked in src/main/java/GUI/App.java [line 460](https://github.com/JaakobJ/RepoUpYours/blob/master/src/main/java/GUI/App.java#L460).

 For thumbnail creation, [src/main/java/lib/mtn-win32/bin/mtn.exe](https://github.com/JaakobJ/RepoUpYours/blob/master/src/main/java/lib/mtn-win32/bin/mtn.exe) needs to be linked in src/main/java/GUI/CreateThumbnail.java [line 15](https://github.com/JaakobJ/RepoUpYours/blob/master/src/main/java/GUI/CreateThumbnail.java#L15).